Noorain-Raza-coder/Content-based-Movie-Recommendation-System/README.md

 ## Solution:
 Design a system that shows more similar movies to searched movie.
 ## Objective:
-To design a system (website) that takes user input(movie name) and will recommend five similar movies related to the input movie based on the features like:( cast, crew ,genres etc.) using cosine similar method.
+To design a system (webpage) that takes user input(movie name) and recommends five similar movies based on the features like:( cast, crew ,genres) using cosine similarity method.
 ## Requirements:

 To run this project, you will need to download the following :